When The Person Shaming You For Your Abortion Is A Child

 In Michigan at Northland Family Planning, one anti-abortion protester, Elvis Kesto, regularly brings his son, a toddler, to stand outside and protest with a sign that says, “Babies Are Murdered Here.”
 Kesto regularly posts photos of this onto his Facebook page.

-Jessica Gird, a clinic escort at Northland Family Planning, sees nothing wrong with indoctrinating one’s children or passing on political or religious beliefs ― or even bringing children to a political or religious demonstration.
-Rather, Gird argues, forcing children to engage in the debate, or with patients, is akin to “religious and emotional abuse.”
+Jessica James, a clinic escort at Northland Family Planning, argues that forcing children to engage in the abortion debate outside clinics is akin to “religious and emotional abuse.”

 “My issue is with the long-term effects of what I consider to be religious and emotional abuse on a child that doesn’t have a choice in the matter,” Gird, who is training to be a social worker, told HuffPost.